bradwestness/bradwestness.github.io/_posts/2018/2018-11-12-someplace-with-just-a-few-people.md

 When I was first starting college, my grandmother told me that I should "Get in someplace with just a few people, and do computers."

-At the time, my siblings and I laughed this off as useless, out-of-touch advice from an elderly person who doesn't understand the technology industry.
+At the time, my siblings and I laughed this off as useless, out-of-touch advice from an elderly person who didn't understand technology.
 Another one of her pseudo southern-fried (by way of southern Illinois) colloquialisms, like "Warsh yins hands before supper."

-However, just the other day I was having a conversation with my brother, and we were talking about how we'd both observed that communication tends to break down in an organization once it grows past a certain size.
+However, just the other day I was having a conversation with my brother, a sherrif's deputy, and we were talking about how we'd both observed that communication tends to break down in an organization once it grows past a certain size.
 He was talking about how there's always miscommunication and crossed wires when one organization has to talk to another.

 I think it can also happen in one organization when there are too many separate teams that have complicated structural heirarchies and chains of command.
-I had experienced this in the world of higher education, where decision making was often distributed among a bunch of different people, deans and chancellors and department heads and division heads and the like.
+I began my career in hte world of higher education, where I experienced, where decision making was often distributed among a bunch of different people, deans and chancellors and department heads and division heads and the like.

 On certain projects, something as simple as increasing a column in a database table from 50 to 100 characters required submitting a change request form, which then had to be routed to multiple people for approval, and could take months due to inter-department jockeying and miscommunication.